Updated: August 2020

 Egress windows provide an emergency escape in the event of fires, floods, and other disasters.
 They offer a safe exit from a burning building, preserve your belongings, and prevent smoke damage by allowing fumes to pour into the night instead of “bottling up” inside your house.

-The good news is that any window can be an egress point as long as it meets sizing and placement requirements.
+The good news is that any window can be an egress as long as it meets sizing and placement requirements.
 On the other hand, many homes do not have the required windows, with homeowners unaware that they are breaking the law.
 Basements remodeled into bedrooms rarely have approved egress windows.
 It is also a good idea to check the window specs in guest bedrooms and offices.
 Any time you remodel a room or change an area to a bedroom, you should make sure that there is room for a code-compliant egress room before starting your project.
-Redoing your bedroom to make it fire-safe is easier than you think!
+Redoing your basement bedroom to make it fire-safe is easier than you think!

 What to Know About Egress Windows